Trial against leading jailed Turkish philanthropist resumes

-ANKARA, Turkey (AP) — A Turkish court on Friday resumed the trial against a leading philanthropist who has been behind bars for nearly four years despite repeated calls by Europe’s top human rights organization and its judiciary arm for his release.
+ANKARA, Turkey (AP) — A court in Istanbul on Friday resumed the trial of a leading philanthropist who has been behind bars for nearly four years despite repeated calls by Europe’s top human rights organization and its judiciary arm for his release.

 The European Court of Human Rights ruled for Kavala’s release in December 2019 but Turkish authorities have ignored the ruling, keeping Kavala in prison since his arrest in November 2017.